Benjamin Levin, 89-Years-Old, Reveals His Secret Nazi-Killing Past

 But the family knew enough to go into hiding as the massacres began in Vilnius.
 Eventually, though, they were forced out of their home into the Jewish ghetto which had been established in the city’s old town.
 Benjamin’s street smarts and small frame helped him to easily move in and out of the ghetto, so he could carry messages to partisan leaders who were trying to organize an uprising.
 There were frequent Nazi crackdowns, and deportation raids often occurred on Jewish holidays in order to demoralize the remaining population.

-Shmuel was Benjamin’s older brother: he was about 18-years-old, and he and his comrades could see what was coming.
-Prior to the Nazis taking control of Lithuania in July, 1941, Shmuel had purchased a pistol and ammunition, the price of admission to a group of forest militants.
+Shmuel was Benjamin’s older brother; he was about 18-years-old, and he and his comrades could see what was coming.
+Prior to the Nazis taking control of Lithuania in July 1941, Shmuel had purchased a pistol and ammunition, the price of admission to a group of forest militants.
 As violence in the ghetto increased, Benjamin decided to join his older brother, sneaking out of the city to live in bunkers in the woods.
-Unfortunately, on arrival he discovered that Shmuel had died just the day before whilst on a mission.
+Unfortunately, on arrival, he discovered that Shmuel had died just the day before whilst on a mission.

-Benjamin Levin was the youngest member of The Avengers group and he learned how to use his pistol from a fellow Avenger.
+Benjamin Levin was the youngest member of The Avengers group, and he learned how to use his pistol from a fellow Avenger.

 “At first, I saw this as a game.
 I was reading a lot of books about conspiracy and the Russian underground.
 For me, it started out as a great adventure.”